-The government is introducing changes to IR35 legislation in April 2020.
-What do contractors need to do to ensure their businesses are ready for the new rules?
+The government has introduced changes to IR35 legislation on 6th April 2021 – a year later than originally planned due to the Covid-19 emergency.
+What do contractors or hiring businesses need to do to ensure their businesses are meeting the new rules and requirements?

-We’ve written a number of articles around the subject of IR35, outlining all the IR35 changes that are coming in April 2020 and also how to tell if your contract is inside or outside IR35.
+We’ve written a number of articles around the subject of IR35, including ‘Who is responsible for making IR35 status determinations and paying employment taxes?‘ and ‘How to tell if your assignment (contract) is inside or outside IR35’.

-This article will focus on how contractors working through their own personal service company (PSC) can get their businesses ready.
+This article will focus on how contractors working through their own personal service company (PSC) can get their businesses ready for the IR35 changes.

-First, a little background information in case you haven’t read our other articles.
+Let’s kick things off with a little background information, just in case you haven’t read our other IR35 articles.

-If the following apply to a contractor’s assignment, then IR35 legislation must be considered:
+Although the rules can be complicated, we’ve tried to simplify how to tell if you’re affected.
+If the following apply to a contractor’s assignment, then IR35 rules must be considered:

-An ‘intermediary’ is used, such as a personal service company or recruitment agency, which means the worker is not contracted directly to the client
+- An ‘intermediary’ is used, such as a personal service company (PSC) or recruitment agency, which means the worker is not contracted directly to the client (the rules do not apply to sole traders)

-On 6th April 2020, the changes made in 2017 to the public sector will be extended to apply to the private sector.
-From that date, medium and large-sized private sector businesses will be responsible for determining the employment status of a contractor’s assignment, deducting any employment taxes due and paying any tax owed to HMRC.
+On 6th April 2021, the changes made in 2017 to the public sector were be extended to apply to the private sector.
+Since that date, medium and large-sized private sector businesses are responsible for determining the employment status of a contractor’s assignment, deducting any employment taxes due and paying any tax owed to HMRC.

 There’s an exemption for end-clients who are ‘small businesses’ (as defined by the Companies Act 2006) which means meeting two or more of the following criteria:

-Where the end-client meets two or more of these criteria, responsibility for determining the IR35 status of an assignment remains with the PSC and the changes do not apply.
+Where the end-client meets two or more of these criteria, responsibility for determining the IR35 status of an assignment remains with the PSC, the changes do not apply.

 Status Determination Statements (SDS)